 Our business activities are subject to risks relating to changes in market interest rates and currency exchange rates in Japan and overseas.
-Although we conduct asset-liability management ("ALM"), changes in the yield curve could adversely affect our results of operations.
+Although we conduct asset-liability management ("ALM"), changes in the yield curve and currency exchange rates could adversely affect our results of operations.